An Identification and Dimensionality Robust Test for Instrumental Variables Models: Limiting Behavior of the Test Statistic

+\Cref{assm:estimation-error}(i) ensures that \(\eta_i\) has finite exponential moments (i.e has a well defined moment generating function), which is required to allow the number of basis terms used to approximate \(\rho(\cdot)\) to grow at a near exponential rate compared to the sample size (\(d_b \gg n\)).
+When using fewer basis terms this assumption may be relaxed. \Cref{assm:estimation-error}(ii) is a standard condition in \(\ell_1\)-penalized estimation.
+At the cost of extra notation, it can be relaxed and the sup-norm of the basis terms can be allowed to grow slowly with the sample size to accommodate bases such as normalized b-splines or wavelets. \Cref{assm:estimation-error}(iii) is a bound on the rate of decay of the approximation error, similar to the approximate sparsity condition of \citet{BCCH-2012}.

 \Cref{assm:estimation-error}(iv) is a high-level condition on the rate of consistency of the parameter estimate \(\hat\phi\) in the \(\ell_1\) norm.
 This can be verified under approximate sparsity for both the LASSO estimator in \eqref{eq:gamma-hat-equation} or post-LASSO procedures based on refitting an unpenalized version of \eqref{eq:gamma-hat-equation} only using the basis terms selected in a LASSO first stage.
 See \citet{BCCH-2012,vanDerGreer2016,Tan-2017}, and \citet{CS-2021} for references under various choices of penalty parameter.
 This condition allows for the dimensionality of the basis terms, \(d_b\), to grow near exponentially as a function of the sample size.
-Following the analysis of \citet{Tan-2017} one can see that, under appropriate choice of penalty parameter, this may be satisfied as long as \(s^2\log^{2(\upsilon + 1)/\upsilon}(d_b n)/n\to 0\), where the sparsity index \(s\) denotes the number of nonzero elements of \(\phi\).
+Following the analysis of \citet{Tan-2017} this may be satisfied as long as \(s^2\log^{2(\upsilon + 1)/\upsilon}(d_b n)/n\to 0\), where the sparsity index \(s\) denotes the number of nonzero elements of \(\phi\).

 \Cref{assm:estimation-error}(v) is a strengthening of the definition of local neighborhoods and can be interpreted similarly to \Cref{assm:local-identification}(ii).
 Since the moment conditions in \Cref{assm:estimation-error}(va,vb) hold with \(b_\ell(z_j)\eps_j(\beta_0)\) replaced with \(r_j\), \Cref{assm:estimation-error}(v) can be interpreted as requiring that \(|\E[\sum_{j\neq i} h_{ij}b_\ell(z_j)\eps_j(\beta_0)]|\) is on the same order as \(|\E[\sum_{j\neq i} h_{ij}r_j]|\) for all \(i =1,\dots,n\) and \(\ell = 1,\dots,d_b\).
 As with \Cref{assm:local-identification}(ii), it is trivially satisfied under \(H_0\) or, using the fact that \(\max_i \sum_{j\neq i} s_n^2 h_{ij}^2 \leq c\), whenever \(\E[\eps_i(\beta_0)] = \Pi_i(\beta - \beta_0)\) is in a \(\sqrt{n}\)-neighborhood of zero.